Mennonites: Russian Mennonites

 When the German army invaded the Soviet Union in the summer of 1941 during World War II, many in the Mennonite community perceived them as liberators from the communist regime under which they had suffered.
 Many Russian Mennonites actively collaborated with the Nazis, including in the rounding up and extermination of their Jewish neighbors, although some also resisted them.
 When the tide of war turned, many of the Mennonites fled with the German army back to Germany where they were accepted as Volksdeutsche.
 The Soviet government believed that the Mennonites had "collectively collaborated" with the Germans.
 After the war, many Mennonites in the Soviet Union were forcibly relocated to Siberia and Kazakhstan.
 Many were sent to gulags as part of the Soviet program of mass internal deportations of various ethnic groups whose loyalty was seen as questionable.
 Many German-Russian Mennonites who lived to the east (not in Ukraine) were deported to Siberia before the German army's invasion and were also often placed in labor camps.
 In the decades that followed, as the Soviet regime became less brutal, a number of Mennonites returned to Ukraine and Western Russia where they had formerly lived.
-In the 1990s the governments of Kazakhstan, Russia and Ukraine gave these people the opportunity to emigrate, and the vast majority emigrated to Germany.
+In the 1990s the governments of Kazakhstan, Russia and Ukraine gave them the opportunity to emigrate, and the vast majority emigrated to Germany.
 The Russian Mennonite immigrants in Germany from the 1990s outnumber the pre-1989 community of Mennonites by three to one.

 By 2015, the majority of Russian Mennonites and their descendants live in Latin America, Germany and Canada.

 The world's most conservative Mennonites (in terms of culture and technology) are the Mennonites affiliated with the Lower and Upper Barton Creek Colonies in Belize.
 Lower Barton is inhabited by Plautdietsch speaking Russian Mennonites, whereas Upper Barton Creek is mainly inhabited by Pennsylvania Dutch language-speaking Mennonites from North America.
 Neither group uses motors or paint.